 “Near Infrared”, “IRA”, “Short wave” or “Bright” Infrared heaters and “Heat Lamps” operate between 780 nm to 1,400 nm and emit temperatures of 1300°C and more plus a certain amount of “deep red” visible light.
 Applications of this technology include heat lamps for food preparation; large volume “Space” heating requirements and certain carefully controlled medical applications.

 “Medium Infrared”, “IRB” or “Medium Wave “ infrared heaters operate between 1,400 nm and 3,000 nm and emit temperatures high hundreds of °C. Middlewave is valuable for Space heating in cold locations or where there is a lot of airflow due to its more transmissive properties over Far Infrared.
-Industrial applications of this technology include autoclaves and plastic welding.

 “Far infrared”, “IRC”, “Long wave” or “Dark Radiators” operate in the wavelengths above 3,000 nm.
 Far Infrared elements emit much lower temperatures, typically around the 100°C mark and no visible light.
 This is the wavelength used in domestic “comfort” heating and Infrared Sauna applications.

 “Far Infrared” is consequently the only applicable technology for a “comfort” heating application.

 Please also see FAQ on Are there any standards governing Far Infrared Panels?